-Gynaecological cancers are those involving the female reproductive organs and occur when abnormal cells grow in an uncontrolled way.
+Gynaecological cancers involve the female reproductive organs.
+They occur when abnormal cells grow in an uncontrolled way.

 On this page you will find information on:

 Types of gynaecological cancers:

 Gynaecological cancers are named after the organ or part of the body they first develop.

 Other types of gynaecological cancers include fallopian tube cancer and placenta cancer (a pregnancy-related cancer).

 1,085 Queensland women are diagnosed and 356 Queensland women die from gynaecological cancer each year.

 There are some symptoms you should look out for: